Military history of Bangladesh: Enhanced military

 The Bengal Army was formed in 1765 by the British East India Company.
 The first native infantry was formed in 1757.
 In the 19th century, the Bengal Army was merged into the British Indian Army under the British Raj.
 The Royal Indian Navy was formed in 1830.
 The Royal Indian Air Force was formed in 1932.
-The Bangladesh Armed Forces were raised from the armed forces of the British Raj, which included the Bengal Regiment and major installations such as the Dhaka Cantonment, Chittagong Cantonment and the Bogra Cantonment.The following includes a list of conflicts which occurred within the territory of Bangladesh under British rule.
+The Bangladesh Armed Forces were raised from the armed forces of the British Raj, which included the Bengal Regiment and major installations such as the Dhaka Cantonment, Chittagong Cantonment and the Bogra Cantonment.
+Various units of artillery, engineers, guides and horse infantry could be addedThe following includes a list of conflicts which occurred within the territory of Bangladesh under British rule.

+Unification with main army

+In 1895, the three separate Presidency Armies began a process of unification which was not to be concluded until the Kitchener reforms of eight years later.
+In 1903 the separately numbered regiments of the Bombay, Madras and Bengal armies were unified in a single organisational sequence and the presidency affiliations disappeared.
+The Bengal infantry units in existence at the end of the Presidency era continued as the senior regiments (1st Brahmans to 48th Pioneers) of the newly unified Indian Army.